ietf-tools/rfced-www/client/content/authors/rfc-how-to.md

 The official RFC is then published on rfc-editor.org.
 Once published, the content of an RFC does not change.
 However, an RFC may be obsoleted or updated (check the metadata), and [errata](/series/rfc-errata/) may be filed against them.

-You can learn more about the conventions used in RFCs on the “[Tips for Reading RFCs](/series/rfc-tips/)” page.
+You can learn more about the conventions used in RFCs on the "[Tips for Reading RFCs](/series/rfc-tips/)" page.